 - Talk to your children about the dangers of noise and limit their exposure to noisy places.

-- Wear earplugs or earmuffs in noisy places, like concerts or when you’re using power tools or mowing the lawn.
+- Wear earplugs or earmuffs in noisy places.

 How can building owners reduce noise?